Irish Convicts Transported to Australia from Dublin

 I have to acknowledge the receipt of your letter of the 17th instant and beg to acquaint you that as seven tons of potatoes have been already shipped and the remainder has been purchased the Lord Lieutenant considers that under present circumstances you should proceed to carry out the direction of the Admiralty.

-Mrs Sproule to be Matron of the Ship
+Mrs Sproule to be Matron

 So the female convicts on the John Calvin got their potatoes in spite of the famine.